kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## use-proxy-protocol

 Enables or disables the [PROXY protocol](https://www.nginx.com/resources/admin-guide/proxy-protocol/) to receive client connection (real IP address) information passed through proxy servers and load balancers such as HAProxy and Amazon Elastic Load Balancer (ELB).

+## proxy-protocol-header-timeout

+Sets the timeout value for receiving the proxy-protocol headers.
+The default of 5 seconds prevents the TLS passthrough handler from waiting indefinetly on a dropped connection.
+_**default:**_ 5s

 ## use-gzip